Heads up!

 This snippet will be applied to every Password field added through WPForms.
 It will automatically apply a specific icon class using the before pseudo-class.
 When this icon is clicked, it will invoke the CSS ID of password-toggle so that it will show the password instead of the asterisks.

-Applying custom CSS
+Applying Custom CSS

 Now, in our final step, we’re going to add some custom CSS to style this icon.
 To do this, we’re going to copy and paste this custom CSS to your site.